deep-symbolic-mathematics/LLM-SR/README.md

 ## Updates
-- Our recent more comprehensive benchmark [LLM-SRBench: A New Benchmark for Scientific Equation Discovery with Large Language Models](https://arxiv.org/abs/2504.10415) **(to appear at ICML 2025 as Ora;)** is released following this work to effectively test LLM-based scientific discovery methods beyond memorization.
+- Our recent more comprehensive benchmark [LLM-SRBench: A New Benchmark for Scientific Equation Discovery with Large Language Models](https://arxiv.org/abs/2504.10415) **(to appear at ICML 2025 as Oral)** is released following this work to effectively test LLM-based scientific discovery methods beyond memorization.
 Check out the benchmark data on [huggingface](https://huggingface.co/datasets/nnheui/llm-srbench) and evaluation codes [here](https://github.com/deep-symbolic-mathematics/llm-srbench).